 Initial discussions have been held with UPD in relation to current Western Power policies when considering large-scale / long-timeframe developments of this nature.
 The development of power infrastructure to suit developments of this type is an iterative process, as additional power capacity cannot be "stored".
 It is understood that Western Power is currently not utilising new 1-hectare transformer / substation sites but is preferring to increase the capacity of existing major substations.
-Some lead-in work may be required after the first 5 to 10 years of development, but this will be contingent on the rate of development in Forrestfield North and the rate of expansion of other land-use assets connected to local substations and feeders.
-The key infrastructure requirement will be the undergrounding of existing HV and LV assets in roads to be widened and in road reservation closure will be required, and will allow for the undergrounding of all HV assets at 33kV and greater.
+Some lead-in work may be required after the first 5 to 10 years of development, but this will be contingent on the rate of development in Forrestfield North High Wycombe South and the rate of expansion of other land-use assets connected to local substations and feeders.
+The key infrastructure requirement will be the undergrounding of existing HV and LV assets in roads to be widened and in road reserves to be closed.
+The relocation of all existing assets due to road widening / road reservation closure will be required, and will allow for the undergrounding of all HV assets at 33kV and greater.

 Existing power services are generally considered to be adequate for interim development to occur in the Residential Precinct.
-Table 14 in the ISR provided at Technical Appendix G shows existing power assets in the Residential Precinct.
+Table 14 16 in the ISR provided at Technical Appendix G shows existing power assets in the Residential Precinct.
 All existing services will need to be undergrounded as part of all development works, with key infrastructure in Sultana Road West, Brand Road, Brae Road, Raven Street and Milner Road to be undergrounded.